Camp Be’chol Lashon

 Camp Be’chol Lashon is a multicultural Jewish leadership camp that teaches about global Jewish diversity, builds community leaders, and inspires a love of Judaism.

-Founded in 2009, Camp Be’chol Lashon is held at Walker Creek Ranch in Petaluma, one hour North of San Francisco.
-Campers ages 8-18 (with leadership opportunities for ages 15-18) come from all over the United States and around the world.
+Founded in 2009, Camp Be’chol Lashon (CBL) is held at Walker Creek Ranch in Petaluma, one hour North of San Francisco.
+Campers ages 8-18 come from all over the United States and around the world, with leadership opportunities for ages 15-18.

 Register for camp now!